AbdelhafezMohammed/WebshopProductManagement/README.md

-# WebShopProductManagement

-# How run the solution:
+# How to run the solution:

  **Start backend using Dotnet CLI:**

  1- Navigate to the solution root folder

- 2- Using Terminal or CMD run command `dotnet restore` to retore nuget packages
+ 2- Using Terminal or CMD run the command `dotnet restore` to retore nuget packages

  3- Navigate to backend\Webshop.API

- 4- Using Terminal or CMD run command `dotnet run`
+ 4- Using Terminal or CMD run the command `dotnet run`

  **Start backend using  Visual Studio:**

  1-Open the solution file using Visual Studio

- 2-Build the solution that will automatically restore nuget packages
+ 2-Build the solution that will automatically restore Nuget packages

  3-Run the project using F5 or from Solution Explorer right click on Webshop.API >Debug>Start New Instance